 I ran the first battery in until it was exhausted – just over thirty minutes of run-time, with probably about 3/4 of the yard cut.
 I flipped over to the second battery, and after finishing up and mowing No Man’s Land, I was left with two bars on the second battery, which translated into maybe another 10 or 15 minutes of runtime remaining.

 Being able to cut a 1/2 acre lot on a single charge of both batteries seems dubious (maybe by “hypermiling” using a single blade and a generous amount of pushing).
-The claim of being able to mow a yard up to 3/4 seems outright fantastical.
+The claim of being able to mow a yard up to 3/4 acre seems outright fantastical.
 Or is it?
 The included rapid charger will fully charge a dead battery in about 30 minutes, which just so happens to be the run time of a single battery.
 One could theoretically mow indefinitely by continuously swapping batteries between the charger and mower every thirty minutes or so.

 While this may not be the beginning of the end of small engine-powered equipment (which I suspect will still be around for decades to come), it is definitely the end of the beginning as far as battery-powered equipment goes.
 Much like modern BEV’s, battery-electric mowers are essentially no-compromise devices, giving up nothing on their gasoline counterparts in terms of cost and capability.

-The linchpin for widespread battery-powered equipment adoption has been battery life and cost (much like EV’s).
+The linchpin for widespread battery-powered lawn equipment adoption has been battery life and cost (much like EV’s).
 We’re pretty much on parity now.
 Further cost reductions will inevitably make battery-powered mowers cheaper than their gasoline counterparts as the economic benefits of fewer parts (coupled with an associated reduction in assembly, warranty, and replacement part costs) are too compelling to ignore.
 The environmental benefits are simply icing on the cake.

 The savings in my particular case are small but definite.
 Over a typical eight-month mowing season I’ll go through about a gallon of gas a month, which at $3.00 a gallon is $24 a year.
 Every spring, I dutifully spent $30 for a tune-up kit (air filter, spark plug, and oil change), none of which I need anymore.
-I also have no exposure to any repairs that I’ve had to make on previous mowers, such as replacing pull starters and drive belts.
-Assuming that I don’t have to replace a battery (a big if), I could potentially recoup my purchase cost in a decade.
+I also have no exposure to any repairs that I’ve had to make on previous mowers, such as replacing broken pull starters and drive belts.
+Assuming that I don’t have to replace a battery (a big if), I could potentially recoup my purchase cost in less than a decade.

 But ultimately, the Ryobi isn’t about relatively minuscule cost savings so much as it is reducing my environmental impact and carbon footprint, and not coming into the house smelling like gasoline after mowing.